-- (1) An application for water, sewer, recycled water and natural treatment system service must be made in writing, signed by the applicant, and the owner or customer, if they are not one and the same.
-The Manager in his discretion may provide an abbreviated form of application for permits when no unusual facts are determined in his discretion to exist.
-Other than specified above, the form of application shall be furnished by the District. - (2) An applicant for sewer service may be required to obtain a discharge permit for use of the District's sewerage facilities in addition to the permit required for all applicants for sewer service.
-The conditions under which the above mentioned additional permit is required are based on quantities and constituents of wastewater discharged into the District's sewerage facilities.
-Section 7 herein sets forth these requirements.
+- 4.2.1 Application.
+An application for water, sewer, recycled water and natural treatment system service must be made in writing, via the telephone, the District website, or in person.
+The District may require an application be signed by the applicant, and the owner or customer, if they are not one and the same.
+The Manager may provide an abbreviated form of application for permits if he determines that no unusual facts exist. - 4.2.2 Information Required.
+The applicant may be required to provide the following information per account: - (1) Name of applicant(s) - (2) Date service is required - (3) Location of service - (4) Mailing address - (5) Purpose for which service is to be used (e.g. residential, commercial or irrigation) - (6) Contact phone number - (7) Social Security Number or Tax Identification Number - (8) Driver License Number, Passport, or State Identification - (9) Such other information as the District may reasonably require. - 4.2.3 Application Fees and Deposits.
+The applicant shall pay a non-refundable, one-time service establishment fee.
+A security deposit may be assessed in lieu of providing a Social Security Number or Tax Identification Number or based on prior credit history with the District.
+See Exhibit B for fee and deposit amounts. - 4.2.4 Additional Discharge Permit.
+An applicant for sewer service may be required to obtain a discharge permit for use of the District's sewerage facilities in addition to the permit required for all applicants for sewer service.
+The conditions under which the additional permit is required are based on quantities and constituents of wastewater discharged into the District's sewerage facilities.
+Section 7 sets forth these requirements.
 The applicant shall comply with all Federal and State requirements including, but not by way of limitation, any and all requirements of the Environmental Protection Agency and any commitments for reimbursements required by the Environmental Protection Agency in excess of the charges of the District.
-These requirements are set forth in the Federal Water Pollution Control Act and the Code of Federal Regulations, which by this reference are herein incorporated as though set forth in full. - (3) The applicant for a water, sewer, recycled water or natural treatment system service permit under these Rules and Regulations must state thereon that he agrees to comply with the requirements of any and all applicable Federal, State, and local statutes, ordinances, regulations and other requirements. - The District may, at its discretion, require specific prior approval of any permit by any Federal, State, or local agency having jurisdiction over or an interest in the operation of the District's facilities. - (4) Upon receipt of an application, the Manager shall review the application and make such investigation relating thereto as he deems necessary.
-The Manager may prescribe requirements in writing to the applicant as to the facilities necessary to be constructed, the manner of connection, the financial requirements, and the use of service including the availability of adequate water, sewerage, recycled water and natural treatment system facilities, and in cases of sewer service pretreatment facilities, if necessary, to insure initial and future continued compliance with the District's Rules and Regulations and any other applicable requirements.
+These requirements are set forth in the Federal Water Pollution Control Act and the Code of Federal Regulations, which by this reference are herein incorporated as though set forth in full.

+- 4.2.5 Compliance with Law; Additional Approvals.
+By applying for service, the applicant for a water, sewer, recycled water, or natural treatment system service permit agrees to comply with the requirements of any and all applicable Federal, State, and local statutes, ordinances, regulations and other requirements.
+The District may, at its discretion, require specific prior approval of any permit by any Federal, State, or local agency having jurisdiction over or an interest in the operation of the District's facilities. - 4.2.6 Additional Requirements.
+Upon receipt of an application, the Manager shall review the application and make any investigation he deems necessary.
+The Manager may prescribe requirements in writing to the applicant as to the facilities necessary to be constructed, the manner of connection, the financial requirements, and the use of service including the availability of adequate water, sewerage, recycled water, and natural treatment system facilities, and in cases of sewer service pretreatment facilities, if necessary, to insure initial and future continued compliance with the District's Rules and Regulations and any other applicable requirements.